playframework/playframework/documentation/manual/gettingStarted/IDE.md

 ### Generate configuration

 Play provides a command to simplify Intellij IDEA configuration.
-To transform a Play application into a working IDEA module, use the idea command:
+To transform a Play application into a working IDEA module, use the idea command from the play console:

 without the source jars: